Bob Melvin: Arizona Diamondbacks (2005–2009)

 Melvin was the second manager the Diamondbacks hired for 2005, after they fired Wally Backman before he managed a single game due to revelations of his past arrests and serious financial troubles.
 Melvin led the team on a 26-game improvement from a franchise-worst 51–111 mark in 2004, as the team finished 2005 with a record of 77–85.

 Melvin led Arizona to a National League West title in 2007 with a record of 90–72, and a .556 win–loss percentage.
 The Diamondbacks entered the playoffs as the No. 1 seed in the National League.
 They swept the Chicago Cubs in the NLDS, but then were swept themselves in the NLCS by the Colorado Rockies.

 Melvin was named National League Sporting News Manager of the Year and MLB Manager of the Year for 2007.
-His nickname was "The Mad Scientist," because of his mental approach to the game.
+His nickname was "The Mad Scientist", because of his mental approach to the game.

 On August 14, 2008, with his 304th win Melvin became the winningest manager in Arizona history, passing Bob Brenly.

-Melvin wore #3 as Manager with the Diamondbacks, the same number he wore with them when he was bench coach from 2001–2002.

 Firing, scout, and job interviews

 Melvin was fired as manager and replaced by A. J. Hinch, another former catcher, after the May 8, 2009, game.
 Melvin finished with a 337–340 regular season record as Diamondbacks manager, and a 3–4 post–season record.

 Following the 2009 season, Melvin was a candidate to be the next manager of the Houston Astros.
 However, the position was filled by Brad Mills.
 He was interviewed by the Milwaukee Brewers for their managerial opening in October 2010, and was believed to be a finalist along with Bobby Valentine, Joey Cora, and Ron Roenicke.
 The position eventually went to Roenicke, then the Angels' bench coach.
-He was then interviewed by the New York Mets for their managerial opening before the 2011 season, but the position eventually was awarded to former Astros and Angels manager Terry Collins.

-In 2010, Melvin was a scout for the New York Mets, and in May 2011 he worked for the Diamondbacks as a special baseball advisor to President & CEO Derrick Hall.
+In 2010, Melvin was a scout for the New York Mets, and in May 2011 he worked for the Diamondbacks as a special baseball advisor to president and CEO Derrick Hall.